-In modelling terms, initial views are that perhaps between 25 and 50 homes a year could be supported for a few years, perhaps more if interest rates remain low into the future.
-In practice, more might be possible and the timing / spread of such investments would be matched to available opportunities for investment which would not be evenly spread, and other demands on funds will arise from time to time.
+In modelling terms, initial views are that between 25 and 50 homes a year could be supported for a number of years, perhaps more if interest rates remain low into the future.
+In practice, more might be possible and the timing / spread of such investments would be matched to available opportunities for investment which would not be evenly spread.
 Derby Homes are already drawing up lists of potential areas for consideration and further opportunities will arise as regeneration plans are drawn up for specific areas.
-HCA Grants will be important to stretch the funding further.
-It would be helpful to have some indication of the expected financing model for future homes from the HCA as the amount of debt that can be supported by a target rent remains very limited - perhaps £30,000, and therefore new build cannot be self sustaining directly without some form of subsidy.
+Grants will be important to stretch the funding further.
+It would be helpful to have some indication of the expected financing model for future homes as the amount of debt that can be supported by a target rent remains very limited - perhaps £30,000.

 We would hope therefore to deliver at least between 25 and 50 homes a year if supported by the HCA in the form of grant, but these might be spread rather unevenly according to development and regeneration opportunities that arise.
-Should there be no future grants, the numbers possible would be much more limited.
-An adjustment to the debt cap for 'approved' investments would also be helpful to assist with future planning.